2018 5k and Canoe/Kayak

-The 5th annual Rick Magill Memorial 5K to benefit Southwestern Indiana Child Advocacy Center Coalition (SWICACC) will be held on Saturday, September 23, 2017 at 8:30 AM EDST.
-Not only will you have the opportunity to participate in a healthy activity with your family and friends you will be supporting an organization that works to prevent child abuse.
-The 5K Walk/Run is an opportunity for the counties served by SWICACC to come together and celebrate strong, safer families and to speak up for those who are not in safe families.
+The 6th annual Rick Magill Memorial 5K to benefit the Southwestern Indiana Child Advocacy Center Coalition (SWICACC) will be held on Saturday, September 22, 2018.
+The 5K walk/run will begin at 8:30 AM EST in front of Cave Country Canoes.
+A NEW addition this year, is canoeing/kayaking Blue River beginning at 9:00 AM EST. Those participating in both activities will complete the 5K walk/run first.
+Not only will you have the opportunity to participate in a healthy activity with your family and friends, you will be supporting an organization that works to prevent child abuse.
+This is a great opportunity for the communities served by SWICACC to come together and celebrate strong, safe families while seeking safety, hope, and justice for child abuse victims.

-This year’s 5K event is during the Milltown Fall Festival.
-After the 5K you can participate in the many events offered at the festival which include a wide variety of food, crafts and informational booths.
+The 5K is during the Milltown Fall Festival.
+After the 5k and/or your canoeing/kayaking trip you may wish to enjoy the wide variety of food, activities, crafts and booths at the Festival.
 Live entertainment is always a draw and the Milltown Parade is one of the largest parades in the county.

 The Walk/Run traverses gently rolling hills continuing through historic Milltown and passing scenic Blue River.
-While in Crawford County you may also enjoy the foliage, explore Marengo Cave, canoe the Blue River, camp, boat or fish at Patoka State Fish and Wildlife Area, O’Bannon Woods, or Hemlock Cliffs.
+While in Crawford County you may also enjoy the foliage, explore Marengo Cave, camp, boat or fish at Patoka State Fish and Wildlife Area, O’Bannon Woods, or Hemlock Cliffs.

 Join us to celebrate the life of Master Trooper Rick Magill who was an advocate for all children and celebrate the courage of those who report abuse and find the strength to heal from their abuse.